chris7444/ansible-docker-ucp/README.md

 In  the example above, the ```worker03``` node would have 4 times more CPU and double the RAM compared to the rest of worker nodes.

-The different variables you can use are as described in the table below.
-They are all mandatory unless if specified otherwise:
+The different variables you can use are as described in Table 4 below.
+They are all mandatory unless if specified otherwise.

+**Table 4.** Variables

 | Variable     | Scope      | Description                              |
 | ------------ | ---------- | ---------------------------------------- |